Program overview

 • Home Health Nurse: Provide nursing care to patients in their homes, focusing on rehabilitation and chronic disease management.

-With the increasing demand for healthcare professionals, graduates can expect a wide range of opportunities in various healthcare settings, contributing to the well-being of individuals and communities.
+With the growing demand for healthcare professionals, graduates can expect a wide range of opportunities in various healthcare settings, including hospitals, private practices, and community health organizations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.